-2. This is BSC Procedure 602, Version 2.0 relating to the SVA Metering System Register.
+2. This is BSC Procedure 602, Version 2.4 relating to the SVA Metering System Register.

-3. This BSC Procedure is effective from 1 April 2020.
+3. This BSC Procedure is effective from1 April 2021.

 4. This BSC Procedure has been approved by the BSC Panel or its relevant delegated Panel Committee(s).